Hope of Israel Ministries (Ecclesia of YEHOVAH):

 2) The MONOTHEISTIC VIEW: The God of the Hebrew scriptures (YEHOVAH God the Father) will send John the Baptist to prepare the way before Him (YEHOVAH's new covenant aspect of His Plan), and it is the Lord (the Messiah)...the Messenger of this new covenant...He is the one who will represent the Father -- all this says the LORD of Hosts (YEHOVAH God the Father).

 Since both of these views are possible, it would be a MAJOR ASSUMPTION to believe that Malachi 3:1 proves Yeshua the Messiah is the God of the Hebrew scriptures.
 Either view could be correct.
 While this verse fits both the Monotheistic and the Two Gods models, it is the Monotheistic model that is correct and makes logical sense.
 Who sent the messenger (John the Baptist) in New Testament times?
-Just as YEHOVAH God the Father chose the Messiah as a messenger of His Plan, it makes sense that that He also chose John the Baptist to prepare the way for the Messiah.
+Just as YEHOVAH God the Father chose the Messiah as a messenger of His Plan for His people Israel, it makes sense that that He also chose John the Baptist to prepare the way for the Messiah.

 In Psalm 110:1, 4 we found the Father speaking to the Son in a prophecy --